cardano-foundation/CIPs/CPS-0010/README.md

 Although neither of of this standards have seen wide adoption.

 Although not a direct competitor, CIP-13 could be seen as an alternative standard, which fits some wallet connection niches.
+Where information is being transmitted to a wallet, to perform an action, using a novel URI scheme.

 ##### CIP-30 Extensions
+The CIP-30 extendibility mechanism was introduced as a novel versioning scheme.

 - CIP-62
 - CIP-95
 - CIP-103